stx-advox/start-here/README.md

 # 🏁 start-here
-The start-here channel on Advocates DAO discord
+The start-here channel on Advocates DAO discord.
+Available here for peer review and changes via collective conversation.

 Hi 👋🏽
 You've arrived at the Advocates DAO, welcome!